Department of Mysteries #2: “You’re Dead Potter!”

 That begs the question: Is there a way to be improperly dead?

 In fact, there are several.
 First and most obvious is to be a ghost.
 Since ghosts are simply dead souls and have no physical bodies, we know Harry is not a ghost.

-Another form of Improper Death is the one that Voldemort’s magical precautions automatically thrust him into once his body was vaporized: a spirit floating around, not a ghost, able to return to physical life once a suitable body has been found.
-This form of death is critically important for two reasons: 1) it allows the “dead” person to be brought back to full physical life, and 2) it allows retention of both the soul AND the body.
+Another form of improper death is the one that Voldemort’s magical precautions automatically thrusted him into once his body was vaporized: a spirit floating around, not a ghost, able to return to physical life once a suitable body has been found.
+This form of death is critically important for two reasons: 1) It allows the “dead” person to be brought back to full physical life, and 2) It allows retention of both the soul AND the body.

-Notice that the other two forms of Improper Death allow the dead person to retain either the soul OR the body, but not both.
-Ghosts retain their souls, but not their body; victims of a Dementor’s Kiss retain their body but not their soul.
-Only Voldemort’s dark magical technique allows a person who has been otherwise destroyed to recover both body and soul and return to physical life.
+Notice that the other two forms of improper death allow the dead person to retain either the soul OR the body, but not both.
+Ghosts retain their souls, but not their bodies; victims of a Dementor’s Kiss retain their bodies but not their souls.
+Only Voldemort’s Dark Magic technique allows a person who has been otherwise destroyed to recover both body and soul and return to physical life.